-Four cotton gins with 2nd stage lint cleaning systems were sampled using EPA Method 17 to collect total particulate emission factor data for cotton gins.
-Each of the gins had 2nd stage lint cleaning system exhausts that were not combined with 1st stage lint cleaning system exhausts.
+Three gins with combined lint cleaning systems were sampled using EPA Method 17 to collect additional data to improve the EPA AP-42 total particulate emission factor quality ratings for cotton gins.
+Each of the gins was designed so that the 1st and 2nd stage lint cleaning system exhausts were combined.
 The tested systems were similar in design and typical of the ginning industry.
 The system exhausts were equipped with 1D3D cyclones for emissions control with some variations in inlet and cone design.
-The average production rate during testing for the four gins was 29.0 bales/h.
-The average 2nd stage lint cleaning system total particulate emission factor based on the four gins tested (11 total test runs) was 0.023 kg/227-kg bale (0.050 lb/500-lb bale).
-The gin test average emission rates ranged from 0.22 to 1.50 kg/h (0.49-3.31 lb/h).
+The average production rate during testing for the three gins was 32.6 bales/h.
+The average combined lint cleaning system measured total particulate emission factor based on the three gins tested (9 total test runs) was 0.211 kg/227-kg bale (0.466 lb/500-lb bale) and was approximately 80% of that currently published in the 1996 EPA AP-42, which is 0.26 kg/bale (0.58 lb/bale) (EPA, 1996 a, b).
+The gin test average emission rates ranged from 2.04 to 12.39 kg/h (4.49-27.30 lb/h).